alex-bartleynees/coffee-journal-api/README.md

 └── index.ts                      # five-line process launch boundary
 ```

-Each feature owns its contracts, endpoint handlers, use-case orchestration,
+Each application operation owns explicit `request.ts`, `endpoint.ts`, and
+`response.ts` files.
+Stable concepts shared by operations live in `model.ts`;
+asynchronous message schemas use names such as `event.ts`.
+Features also own
-repository interface, and Postgres adapter.
-Users owns its Keycloak adapter;
+their use-case orchestration, repository interfaces, and adapters.
+Users owns
-Photos owns its S3 adapter; Entitlements owns its RabbitMQ contract and consumer.
+its Keycloak adapter; Photos owns its S3 adapter; Entitlements owns its RabbitMQ
-The shared kernel contains only stable cross-feature capabilities.
+event and consumer.
+The shared kernel contains only stable cross-feature
+capabilities.

 Dependency direction: